stanford-rc/www.sherlock.stanford.edu/src/docs/overview/glossary.md

 ##### GPU

 : A Graphical Processing Unit (GPU) is a specialized device initially designed to generate graphical output.
-On modern conputing architecture, they are used to accelerate certain types of computation, which they are much faster than CPUs at.
+On modern computing architecture, they are used to accelerate certain types of computation, which they are much faster than CPUs at.
 GPUs have their own memory, and are attached to CPUs, within a node.
 Each compute node can host one or more GPUs.